folkertdev/reversible-debugger/report.md

 The `Message` is used for side-effects.
 In this case used to spawn a new thread.

 MicroOz is special because it has a defined backward semantics.
 We can keep information around to make backward steps - essentially unevaluating the program.
-This is [possible in general (modulo side-effects)](https://www.cs.indiana.edu/~sabry/papers/information-effects.pdf), but very convenient in MicroOz.
+This is [possible in general (modulo side-effects)(James and Sabry, 2012)](https://www.cs.indiana.edu/~sabry/papers/information-effects.pdf), but very convenient in MicroOz.

 ```haskell
 data History